Zhangixalus aurantiventris: Description

 Adult males in the type series measure 47–53 mm in snout–vent length.
 In a population in Taitung County, adult males measured 51–63 mm and adult females 63–71 mm in snout–vent length; mean male and female body mass were 8 and 15 grams, respectively.
 The snout is short and roundish.
 The tympanum is nearly circular; supratympanic fold is present.
 The fingers and the toes are webbed and bear discs, the former larger than the latter.
 Skin is smooth.
 The dorsum is dark green; pale yellowish spots may be present.
 The lips are white.
 The venter is orange-red.
 The iris is plain yellow; the pupil is vertical.

 The male advertisement call sounds like a low-pitched "gree", lasting about 0.4 seconds.

 Habitat and ecology

-Zhangixalus aurantiventris occurs in primary broad-leaf forests at low and mid altitudes.
-Breeding takes place in tree holes and buckets.
+This frog lives in forests.
+It breeds in holes in tree trunks and in buckets, but these microhabitats only exist in primary forest.
+This frog's range does include some protected parks in it: Fu-shan Nature Reserve and Li-chia Wildlife Refuge.
+This frog has been observed between 0 and 1000 meters above sea level.

 Conservation

 Zhangixalus aurantiventris is a rare species.
 It is believed to be on decline, but reasons for this are not known—its habitat is not considered threatened.
 It is present in Fushan Nature Reserve and Lichia Wildlife Refuge.
 It is classified as "endangered" in the IUCN Red List of Threatened Species and in the Taiwan Wildlife Conservation Act.
+The IUCN estimates there are only 2500 of these frogs left in the world, with some subpopulations numbering only 250 mature individuals.